 To ensure ongoing compliance, the fund monitors the ESG profile of all securities and issuers that form part of the minimum percentage of E/S investments stated in "What is the asset allocation planned for this financial product?".
 The fund draws on information from various sources, such as proprietary fundamental analysis, ESG research providers, third-party analyses (including those from brokers), credit rating services and financial and general media.
 Based on this information, the investment manager may decide to add or discontinue certain securities, or increase or decrease its holdings in certain securities.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Not applicable - What is the policy to assess good governance practices of the investee companies?